vuejs/vue-router/docs/guide/advanced/navigation-failures.md

 ## _Navigation Failures_'s properties

-Apart from exposing a `type` property, all navigation failures expose `to` and `from` properties to reflect the current location as well as the target location for the navigation that failed:
+All navigation failures expose `to` and `from` properties to reflect the current location as well as the target location for the navigation that failed:

 ```js
 // trying to access the admin page